dkrasilov/beamtrail-test/README.md

 ## Running

-To build and run this application with Docker, execute the following commands:
+To build and run this application, execute the following commands:

 ```bash
 ./gradlew app:run
 ```

-Then, navigate to http-requests folder to execute some requests
+Then, navigate to test folder to execute some requests via *.http file if you are using Intellij Idea